chanikul/eden-blood-test-app/deployment-trigger.md

 ## Latest Deployment
 - Date: 2025-06-21
-- Time: 16:01
+- Time: 17:37
-- Update: Additional environment variable updates
+- Update: Added 'dynamic = force-dynamic' directive to all admin pages, API routes, and auth routes to fix DynamicServerError issues with cookies